snowplow/snowplow-tracking-cli/README.md

 Under the hood, the app uses the [**Snowplow Golang Tracker**][golang-tracker].

 The Snowplow Tracking CLI will exit once the Snowplow collector has responded.
-The return codes from `snowplowtrk` are as follows:
+The return codes from `snowplow-tracking-cli` are as follows:

 * 0 if the Snowplow collector responded with an OK status (2xx or 3xx)
 * 4 if the Snowplow collector responded with a 4xx status